 An artist who wielded his brush as a weapon for justice, giving stark visual form to the struggles of workers, immigrants, and the condemned.

-Ben Shahn arrived in America as a child, a Lithuanian Jewish immigrant whose early exposure to carpentry and radical politics would forever shape his artistic lens.
-He trained as a lithographer, a skill that grounded his work in graphic clarity.
-Shahn found his subject in the human cost of the Great Depression, creating searing series on the trial of Sacco and Vanzetti and the plight of Appalachian miners.
-His style—a blend of precise draftsmanship, symbolic detail, and often muted color—was never purely documentary; it was morally charged.
+Ben Shahn created searing series on the trial of Sacco and Vanzetti and the plight of Appalachian miners.
+A Lithuanian Jewish immigrant who arrived in America as a child, he trained as a lithographer, grounding his work in graphic clarity.
+Shahn found his subject in the human cost of the Great Depression.
+His style blended precise draftsmanship, symbolic detail, and often muted color; it was never purely documentary but morally charged.
 He worked for the New Deal's Farm Security Administration, photographing and painting a nation in distress.
-Later, as abstract expressionism dominated, Shahn remained a committed figurative artist and muralist, arguing passionately for art's social responsibility.
-His lectures, compiled in 'The Shape of Content,' insisted that form and message were inseparable, cementing his role as a conscience of 20th-century American art.
+As abstract expressionism dominated, Shahn remained a committed figurative artist and muralist, arguing passionately for art's social responsibility.
+His lectures, compiled in 'The Shape of Content,' insisted that form and message were inseparable.

 1883–1900